Skip to Main Content

 Duplicating a reading list is a good option if you want to use one reading list as the basis for another or as an alternative to rolling over a reading list when the original is still in use.

-1. When viewing the reading list you'd like to duplicate, go to the More Actions menu and select Duplicate.
+1. Find the reading list you'd like to duplicate, click the row actions menu Alma More Actions menu icon and select Duplicate.

 • In the Code and Name sections, enter the Reading List's name.
 The information in these fields should be identical.